KAA 2020 Poetry Events Schedule

 KAA 2019 Poetry Events

-Poet Catherine Barnett will be featured in our annual Mangion Poetry Celebration on Saturday, May 11, at the First Congregational Church in Kittery Point.
+Poet Catherine Barnett was featured in our 4th annual Mangion Poetry Celebration on Saturday, May 11, 2019, at the First Congregational Church in Kittery Point.

-Former Portsmouth Poet Laureate Kimberly Cloutier Green will serve as the host for the afternoon and evening events.
+Former Portsmouth Poet Laureate Kimberly Cloutier Green served as the host for the afternoon and evening events in 2019.

 Born in Washington, D.C. and raised in the San Francisco Bay Area, Ms. Barnett received her B.A. from Princeton University and an MFA from the Warren Wilson College MFA Program for Writers.
 She is the author of Human Hours (Graywolf Press, 2018); The Game of Boxes (Graywolf Press, 2012), which was the recipient of the 2012 James Laughlin Award from the Academy of American Poets, and Into Perfect Spheres Such Holes Are Pierced (Alice James Books, 2004), winner of the Beatrice Hawley Award.
 Other awards and honors include a Guggenheim Fellowship and a Whiting Writers’ Award.